Skip to main navigationSkip to main content

 If an organization is connected and sending ADT information via Syndromic Surveillance, one of the public health interfaces, will that eliminate the need for creating a manual panel?

 No, a panel to establish patient-provider relationships is required.
 Each organization except for hospitals, health departments, and EMS organizations, will be required to submit an initial one-time panel to establish the patient-provider relationship.
-Using the auto-subscription option to appropriately obtain ADT information on all patients associated with a healthcare organization would take several weeks to get a complete panel.
-After the initial submission, automatically subscribing to the ADT feed will provide information on all patients, no longer requiring submission of manual panels.
+Using the auto-subscription option to appropriately obtain ADT information on all patients associated with a healthcare organization would take several weeks to ensure a complete panel.
+After the initial submission, automatically subscribing to the ADT feed will provide information on all patients, therefore, no longer requiring submission of manual panels.

 Will the ePartnerViewer be operational until new KHIE Portal is live?

 Yes, the ePartnerViewer will be operational until mid-March 2026.
 Please note, however, the data available in the ePartnerViewer will gradually diminish as the data is migrated to the new KHIE Portal.
-It will be crucial for KHIE Admins to complete the training sessions, provision user access, and train authorized users to prevent a lapse in access to the clinical data your users have come to rely on.
+It will be crucial for KHIE Admins to complete the training sessions, provision user access, and train authorized users to prevent a lapse in access to the clinical data users have come to rely on.

 When will the KHIE Portal be available for use?

-Is functionality available to do a batch search for specific information in the KHIE Portal?
+Is functionality available in the KHIE Portal to do a batch search for specific information?

 No, the KHIE Portal is a patient-centric tool and doesn’t allow a search for specific information.